berta-rf/password-generator/README.md

         - Special characters ($@%&*, etc.)

-- Once all prompts are answered, the password should be generated and displayed on the page.
+- Once all prompts are answered, view the password siplayed on the page.

 ### Screenshot